uselesstechjunks/leetcode/docs/source/interviews/company/amzn.rst

 ==========================================================================
 ML Breadth
 --------------------------------------------------------------------------
 Expectation: Candidates should demonstrate a solid understanding of standard methods relevant to their scientific field.
-A good measure of suitable breadth includes the ability to

-* discuss concepts/methods commonly covered in relevant graduate-level university courses
-* apply these methods to construct a functional, scalable system.
+A good measure of suitable breadth includes the ability to discuss concepts/methods commonly covered in relevant graduate-level university courses and apply these methods to construct a functional, scalable system.

 Additionally, familiarity with concepts such as experimental design, system evaluation, and optimal decision making across various scientific domains is important.
 The evaluation process can incorporate the following approaches: